spencertipping/bipolar/strategy.md

 Gotu kola I have no idea about.
 It's a traditional herb and I'm a whore for ancient nootropics, so that's about all there is to it.

 The ratios aren't special.
 I filled a mason jar equally by volume with ginkgo, bacopa, gotu kola, and mint leaves, then put some ginger on top.
 Joyce took that mixture and calculated precise gram amounts so she could make it in bulk, since she drinks it too.

+**Warning about hepatotoxicity:** a lot of herbal things are toxic to the liver when consumed in large amounts over long periods of time.
+Gotu kola may be one of them ([example study cited by the wikipedia article](http://scielo.isciii.es/scielo.php?script=sci_arttext&pid=S1130-01082005000200006&lng=en&nrm=iso&tlng=en)).
+I don't worry a lot about this because most of the studies I've seen indicate that the effects are temporary and I take NAC, which generally tends to reduce liver toxicity.
+That said, I try to be broadly aware of things like this before randomly experimenting with stuff.